demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|---|---|---|---|---|
 >| xsoar-policy | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/firewallPolicies/xsoar-policy | Standard | eastus |  |  |  | Updating |

 ### azure-firewall-network-rule-update
 ***
-Update network rule in firewall.
+Update the network rule in the firewall.
 The provided arguments will replace the existing rule configuration.
 One of the arguments 'firewall_name' or 'policy' must be provided.
 The command will not replace the rule source or destination types.

 #### Base Command